 Bookbags for School

 These bags are designed to a very high standard, with a lot of consideration put into the overall weight.
-They must be able to take a lot of punishment, withstanding UV rays, abrasions from branches and rocks, and rain/snow.
+They must be able to take a lot of punishment, withstanding UV rays, abrasions from branches, rocks, and rain/snow.
 Canvas used to be the material “du jour” for these packs, but nylon, Goretex, and other laminated fabrics have overtaken waterproof cotton due to weight and water-resistance.

-Even wildly different backpacks are usually constructed in the same manner–they are stitched together in a manner that gives them maximum durability.
+Even wildly different backpacks are usually constructed in the same manner.
+They are stitched together in a manner that gives them maximum durability.
 Choosing the right backpack for you is a matter of assessing your needs, your budget, and your personal taste as far as style/color/design.

-We appreciate you reading this guide to backpack design and construction.
 Feel free to let us know if you have any questions about backpack construction, choosing a pack, or any other backpack related issues.
 Best of luck!